where is the vector of solution components and is the independent variable.

 This example integrates a two body problem.
 The equations for the coordinates of one body as functions of time in a suitable frame of reference are

 lead to elliptic motion with . is selected and the system of ODEs is reposed as

 over the range .
-Relative error control is used with threshold values of for each solution component and compute the solution at intervals of length across the range using D02PRF to reset the end of the integration range.
-A high-order Runge–Kutta method () is also used with tolerances and in turn so that the solutions may be compared.
+Relative error control is used with threshold values of for each solution component and a high-order Runge–Kutta method () with tolerance .